sfibich/terraform-vm-headless-linux/README.md

 ## Azure Configuration

 ## Examples
-This project is expected to be used in conjunction with the terraform-azure-bootstrap projects TerraformAzureBootstrap.sh script.
+This project is expected to be used in conjunction with the [terraform-azure-bootstrap](https://github.com/sfibich/terraform-azure-bootstrap) project's TerraformAzureBootstrap.sh script.
 ### Example 1:

 The following would prompt to approve the plan and use the default password provided in the variables file.
 This is not recommended as the password is exposed in this repository.